-Both of our timber and manufacturing facilities are 100% PEFC (Programme for the Endorsement of Forest Certification) certified & CoC (Chain of Custody) AS 4707 certified.
+Victorian ash and Tasmanian Oak are 100% PEFC (Programme for the Endorsement of Forest Certification) certified and our manufacturing plant is PEFC CoC (Chain of Custody) AS 4707 certified.
 As Australia’s largest and most vertically integrated timber manufacturer, when it comes to larger timber projects, this CoC is highly regarded and essential.

 Well-Graded, Quality Timber

 At ASH, we use equipment such as ultrasound scanners and volumetric scanners in the grading process to ensure that the timber you buy is graded well both internally and externally.
 Some of the timber in our lowest grade feedstock can also be found in our competitors best grades.